Mirshirin/search-laravel-elastic/README.md

    cd yourproject

-2.Build and start the containers: docker-compose up –d
+2.Build and start the containers: docker-compose up –d --build

-3.does not to Run migrations and seed the database, it has done in file docker-entrypoint.sh docker exec -it laravel-app bash php artisan migrate –seed
+3.The script does not run migrations and seed the database; these tasks are handled in the docker-entrypoint.sh file. docker exec -it laravel-app bash

 4-:Access the application:
     • Laravel App: http://localhost:8090
     • API Endpoints: http://localhost:8090/api/products